AlgyJr/ios_guides/Fixing-Xcode.md

 ### Reset the Simulator

 Launch the iOS Simulator.
 From the *iOS Simulator* menu, choose *Reset Content and Settings...*, and click *Reset* to confirm.
+SUCK MY DICK BITCH

 ### Delete Derived Data